Jeannie Mai Flaunts Fantastic Figure In Revealing White Bikini, Fiancé Jeezy Responds

 “@jeezy I know I luvd [sic] what happened after,” wrote the former host of How Do I Look? with a kissing face emoji.

 Earlier this month, The Inquisitr reported that Jeannie discussed the couple’s engagement on the premiere episode of The Real at Home, which aired on April 13.
 During the episode, she revealed that after divorcing her husband of over 10 years, Freddy Harteis, in 2018, she was against the idea of marrying again.
-However, by making an effort to focus on self-love, Jeannie has since changed her mind when comes to her relationship with Jeezy.
+However, by making an effort to focus on self-love, Jeannie has since changed her mind when it comes to her relationship with Jeezy.